The Maine Mall

-The Maine Mall is an enclosed shopping mall in South Portland, Maine, United States.
-Owned and managed by Brookfield Properties, it is the largest shopping mall in the state of Maine, and the second-largest in northern New England, behind New Hampshire's the Mall at Rockingham Park.
+The Maine Mall is an enclosed shopping mall in South Portland, Maine, in the United States.
+Owned and managed by GGP, a subsidiary of BGRE, it is the largest shopping mall in the state of Maine and the second-largest in northern New England, behind The Mall at Rockingham Park in New Hampshire.
 Its anchor stores are Best Buy, JCPenney, Jordan's Furniture, Macy's, and Round One Entertainment, with two vacant anchors last occupied by Forever 21 and Sears.